Special Daruma, 11 cm - Good Fortune

 In accordance with tradition, the eyebrows of this special Daruma are shaped like cranes and the hair on his cheeks reminds the shell of a tortoise.
 Both animals symbolise longevity in Japan.
 He also shows the good fortune kanji on the chin.

 Daruma 達磨, also called the Doll of Goals, is a Japanese good luck amulet.
 Handmade with papier-mâché, it is a representation of the monk Bodhidharma, the founder of zen Buddhism.
 According to the legend, he was enlightened after meditating alone for 9 years in a cave but his arms and legs eventually became atrophied and fell off.
 Hence the round shape of Daruma.

-What to do
+What to do?

-The spirit of Daruma
+The spirit of daruma

 The Daruma doll reminds us that with determination and perseverance, we will achieve the purpose we chose.
 In that sense, it’s really important for us to choose a specific and feasible one.
-It’s not a matter of buying a Daruma doll and wait for our wish to get fulfilled as if by magic: Daruma motivates us and gives us strength to work hard and do our best in order to be successful.
+It is not a matter of buying a Daruma doll and wait for our wish to get fulfilled as if by magic: Daruma motivates us and gives us strength to work hard and do our best in order to be successful.
 Any occasion is good for the Japanese to make a gift of a doll, although there are some significant dates such as birthdays or the New Year.